 Is it easy to switch to dual fuel?

 Yes.
 The first thing to do is run a dual fuel comparison of energy suppliers in your area, to see how much you could be saving by switching to dual fuel.
-Just pop your postcode in the green box to get started.

-Running a dual fuel comparison really is straightforward.
+Running a dual fuel comparison is really straightforward.

 Once you've run a dual fuel comparison and found the right dual fuel deal for you, simply apply to switch to the new supplier and the switch-over will be taken care of for you.